renehorstmann/Pixelc/README.md

     - delete current layer (-)
     - merge layer down
     - toggle for save merged
+      - or always sace merged and a butten for save unmerged?
   - delete current palette
     - are you sure prompt
   - delete current kernel